 Note that the user must specify the exposure time; that is, the time during which photons are collected to record an image (minimum allowed value is 0.001 s, maximum allowed value is 60 s).
 The first rule to select the exposure time is to make sure that no pixel inside the PSF saturates.
 This can be checked with one of the outputs of the ETC, the "Saturation level at PSF peak [% of FWC]".
 For the selected exposure time, the ETC calculates the percentage of the full well capacity of a pixel filled by the highest peak of the PSF.
 The user should always verify that it is below 100%.
-Actually, the maximum suggested exposure time is the one where the PSF peak fills 85% of the full well capacity (to provide enough margin to clearly avoid saturation).
+The maximum suggested exposure time corresponds to a PSF peak at 85% of the full well capacity (to provide enough margin to clearly avoid saturation).
 It is also recommended to select an exposure time close to this maximum suggested exposure time (or 60s if the 85% cannot be achieved) to keep the instrumental noise to a minimum.
+On the other end, the minimum suggested exposure time corresponds to the PSF peak at

-On the other end, the minimum suggested exposure time is the one corresponding to the PSF peak filling 10% of the full well capacity.
+On the other end, the minimum suggested exposure time corresponds to the PSF peak at 10% of the full well capacity.